Phalwari: Phalwari in Asma's Words

 Phalwari is a village in the east with a stadium for men and women, and a separate area for families.
 When it rains, the village offers a stunning view of the beautiful Kashmir mountains.

 Phalwari has a unique characteristic where every fourth man from the village resides abroad.
 The village graveyard is situated towards the northern side.There are 4 mosques in village.
 Due to its proximity to Shakargarh, the villagers often make trips to the nearby bazaar, especially during the wedding seasons.

-The people of Phalwari are extremely eager to provide their children with the best education, even aspiring for them to earn a Ph.D. overnight.
-They believe in the power of sports and education to shape a brighter future for their community.
+The people of Phalwari focus on education for children.
+They believe that sports and education is most important.
+Phalwari serves a grassroots sports complex with state-level players.

 Our grandmother often told us that there used to be a princess living in her palace here, but then a flood came and washed everything away.
 After that, for a long time, when the land was being leveled near the graveyard, farmers would find many things, like buried treasures.

 Most Important: The Phalwari's girls are exceptionally talented, surpassing the boys in their abilities.